 Review of the Guidelines for Ethical Research in Australian Indigenous Studies (GERAIS)

-Following the announcement on 1st July 2019 of the release of the Consultation Draft of the AIATSIS Code of Ethics for Aboriginal and Torres Strait Islander Research (AIATSIS Code of Ethics) the period for submissions has now closed.
+Submissions on the Consultation Draft of the AIATSIS Code of Ethics for Aboriginal and Torres Strait Islander Research (AIATSIS Code of Ethics) have now closed.

 Thank you to those who provided feedback on the consultation draft.
 We received an overwhelming large number of submissions during the consultation period.
 We welcome the high level of engagement and the range of approaches reflected in the responses.
 It is encouraging to see users of the document pulling together teams, organisational leadership, elders and community groups within the sector to discuss the impact and implementation of the AIATSIS Code of Ethics.